 It's June, and that means National Safety Month is in full swing!
 The National Safety Council works hard each year to spread public awareness about safety concerns at home and in the community.
 Your home is meant to be your sanctuary, but that doesn't mean it's void of dangers.
 In recognition of National Safety Month, we would like to offer you a few helpful tips to make your home safe!

-Accidental poisoning and prescription overdosing are currently the leading case of unintentional death in the United States.
+Accidental poisoning and prescription overdosing are currently the leading cause of unintentional death in the United States.
 Adults and children are being overprescribed medication and misusing it.
 Opioid addiction alone causes 52 deaths a day.
 Medication misuse also includes over-the-counter treatments for sleeping aids and colds.
 Be aware of your drug intake and get medical aid if you need it.

 In addition, many dangerous cleaning chemicals and pesticide products are stored in your house.
 According to the National Safety Council, more than 300 children are poisoned by household products each day.
 Keep these products safely stored where children can't reach them.